Home Depot U.S.A., Inc. v. Jackson: Oral arguments

 The Court heard arguments in this case on January 25, 2019.
 William P. Barnette appeared on behalf of the petitioner, Home Depot, and began by observing that Home Depot was "just a defendant," because Congress established a dichotomy between the two types of parties to a case: plaintiffs and defendants.
 As Home Depot was not a plaintiff, Barnette reasoned, they must be a defendant.
-As such, he contended that they were within the scope of both CAFA and the general removal statute.
+Thus, he contended that they were within the scope of both CAFA and the general removal statute.
 Barnette made this argument to get around an earlier decision of the Court (Shamrock Oil & Gas Corporation v.
 Sheets), which concerned whether a regular counterclaim defendant could remove their claim to federal court.
 In Shamrock Oil, the Court concluded that removal was not permitted because the counterclaim defendant was the original plaintiff and therefore the one who originally chose to file the case in state court.
 Barnette tried to distinguish Shamrock Oil by arguing that while the counterclaim defendant in that case was the original plaintiff (and therefore not a defendant), Home Depot was not an original party to this case: it only became a party as a defendant to the counterclaim.
 Hence, his observation that Home Depot was "just a defendant."